 Ryan Gallery Artists: Platinum and Palladium

 The North Gallery features hand-printed works by artists represented in Ryan Gallery at Art Intersection.
-The work on view ranges from photography with large format cameras and film negatives used by Dick Arentz, Randy Efros, Rondal Patridge, and Terry Towery, to more contemporary working practices from Ryuijie and Scott T. Baxter using digital negatives from film, and Michael T. Puff’s digitally composited imagery.
+The work on view ranges from photography with large format cameras and film negatives used by Dick Arentz, Imogen Cunningham, Randy Efros, Rondal Patridge, and Terry Towery, to more contemporary working practices from Ryuijie and Scott T. Baxter using digital negatives from film, and Michael T. Puff’s digitally composited imagery.

 All of the artists, no matter their shooting method, mix and hand-coat their light sensitive platinum and palladium chemistry onto papers of their choice, directly contact print their negatives onto this coated paper, and process their prints in darkrooms.
 This process results in one-of-a-kind, extremely archival final print, with an unmatched tonal range.

 To see more work and collections from each of these artists presented here, please visit Ryan Gallery, ryangallery.com, or schedule a private viewing of the work.

 About Platinum and Palladium

 The platinum printing process, invented in 1873 by William Willis, depends on the light sensitivity of iron salts to produce an image.